d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

 ![Multiple layers are combined into blocks](../img/blocks.svg)

 In the following we will explain the various steps needed to go from defining layers to defining blocks (of one or more layers).
-To get started we need a bit of reasoning about software.
+To get started, we need a bit of reasoning about software.
 For most intents and purposes a block behaves very much like a fancy layer.
 That is, it provides the following functionality:

 1. It needs to ingest data (the input).
 1. It needs to produce a meaningful output.
 This is typically encoded in what we will call the `forward` function.
 It allows us to invoke a block via `net(X)` to obtain the desired output.
 What happens behind the scenes is that it invokes `forward` to perform forward propagation.